harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### Do we support any method to retrieve Kafka recommendations ?

-As of now we don't support any method to retrieve Kafka recommendations
+As of now we don't support any method to retrieve Kafka recommendations.

 #### Can we recommend cost savings by changing instance architecture e.g moving from amd64 to arm64 based instances?